-We have a dedicated staff that are passionate about providing the best possible opportunities and education for each individual.
-At Inspire Academy we celebrate difference, we constantly challenge and resolve conflict, always having high expectations about student behaviour, relationships and attainment.
-Supporting the individual can be a challenge but this is far outweighed by the pleasure as educators seeing them grow and progress in all aspects of their lives.
+Our staff team at Inspire are passionate about providing the best possible opportunities and education for each individual.
+We celebrate difference, we constantly challenge and resolve conflict, always having high expectations about pupil behaviour, relationships and attainment.
+Supporting the individual can be a challenge, but this is far outweighed by the pleasure we get as educators seeing them grow and progress in all aspects of their lives.

-All the students at Inspire have an EHCP, primarily SEMH (Social, Emotional and Mental Health), some exhibit very challenging behaviour and Mainstream schooling is not always the most appropriate setting.
-Sometimes their first encounter of school has been chaotic and certainly challenging, many have had a fragmented education and have fallen behind their peers academically.
+The pupils SEMH need means that some exhibit very challenging behaviour and Mainstream schooling is not always the most appropriate setting to deal with this, as they may require some extra support.
+Sometimes their first encounters of education has been chaotic and certainly challenging, many have had a fragmented education and have fallen behind their peers academically.
 This often results in self-esteem issues and anti-social behaviour.